donalffons/opencascade.js/README.md

         ocDataExchangeExtra,
       ]
     }).then(oc => {
-      // Check out the examples for how to use this library!
+      // Check out the examples on how to use this library!
     });
     ```